-The Pollution and Public Health Teams are based in Ammanford and works County-wide, but the Officers do work from the Llanelli and Carmarthen offices, as and when required.
-The proactive responsibilities include monitoring and enforcing a wide range of regulatory controls dealing with noise, air quality and land issues.
-The reactive services include dealing with nuisances, such as odours, smoke, dust and light, as well as from poor conditions of properties resulting in concerns from neighbours, e.g. animal waste / waste accumulations.
-The responsibilities also includes monitoring drinking and bathing water quality, providing the dog warden function and an enforcement and advisory service for pest control.
+The Pollution Team is based in Ammanford and works County-wide, but the Officers do work from the Llanelli and Carmarthen offices, as and when required.
+The proactive responsibilities include monitoring and enforcing a wide range of regulatory controls dealing with noise, air quality and contaminated land issues.
+The reactive services include dealing with nuisances such as noise.